Financial Conflict of Interest in Research

 When mandated, investigators must timely complete any required training imposed by research sponsors or the university.
 For example, all PHS-supported investigators must complete required training at least every four years, and immediately when any of the following circumstances apply:

 As required by sponsors, USC will provide initial and ongoing reporting to sponsors (e.g. PHS) as required under federal regulations.
-This includes, reporting conflicts of interests prior to the expenditure of sponsor funds, as required.
+This includes, reporting financial conflicts of interests prior to the expenditure of sponsor funds, or within 60 days of identification of a new FCOI during the period of an award as required by PHS.

 Compensated Outside Research